Context

 S6C specialises in Key Stage 5 education and our students leave us as mature young adults who have thrived both academically and socially.
 Our ethos is to provide a bridge to university, higher apprenticeships and adult life, and our students’ success cannot simply be expressed using data.
 Importantly, we do not limit our students’ horizons or ambitions based on their Key Stage 4 performance (Level 2 GCSE and Technical course results), known as ‘average prior attainment’.

-During their journey with S6C students have a range of opportunities within and outside of the classroom and our fantastic staff nurture and challenge them to aim high.
+During their journey with S6C, students have a range of opportunities within and outside of the classroom and our fantastic staff nurture and challenge them to aim high.
 In Year 12 students receive a study skills programme that supports their transition from GCSE to Level 3.
 Year 13 takes these skills further as students are encouraged to focus on their future destination and the path to success in their chosen Level 3 qualifications (A Levels and Technical courses).
-Despite these challenging COVID-19 times, our outstanding team has continued to provide a full-time education programme, even during periods of lockdown, using our state-of-the-art building and online technology.
-In response, our students have risen to the challenges as shown in the review below.

 Qualifications

-- 100% of our students graduated with qualifications and 81% left with at least three Level 3 qualifications (A Levels and equivalent Technical courses), including those students who arrived with the lowest prior attainment, those who needed to re-sit GCSE English Language and Mathematics, and those who also passed the additional EPQ qualification.
+• 99% of our students graduated with the vast majority gaining three Level 3 qualifications (A Levels and equivalent Technical courses), including those students who arrived with the lowest prior attainment, those who needed to re-sit GCSE English Language and Mathematics, and those who also passed the additional EPQ qualification.

 Destinations